-When you pay for Out-of-Area Covered Health Care Services outside the BlueCard service area, you must submit a claim to obtain reimbursement.
+When you pay directly for Out-of-Area Covered Health Care Services outside the BlueCard Service Area, you must submit a claim to obtain reimbursement.
 You should complete a Blue Shield Global Core claim form and send the claim form with the provider's itemized bill to the service center at the address provided on the form to initiate claims processing.
+The claim form is available from Blue Shield Customer Service, the service center, or online at www.bcbsglobalcore.com.
 If you need assistance with your claim submission, you should call the service center at 1-800-810-BLUE (2583) or call collect at 1-804-673-1177, 24 hours a day, seven days a week.